 Carry out the component removal procedure as outlined in 7.4.
 Remove the front cover as detailed in 5.7.1.
 Remove securing screws (A).
+Replace in the reverse order.

 Any damage or deterioration to the seal will require it to be replaced with a new seal.